Ithaca Hours

-The Ithaca HOUR is a local currency formerly used in Ithaca, New York and was one of the longest-running local currency systems, though it is now no longer in circulation.
-It has inspired other similar systems in Madison, Wisconsin; Santa Barbara, California;
+The Ithaca HOUR was a local currency used in Ithaca, New York; now no longer in circulation.
+It was one of the longest-running local currency systems, and inspired other similar systems in Madison, Wisconsin; Santa Barbara, California;

 Corvallis, Oregon; and a proposed system in the Lehigh Valley, Pennsylvania.
-One Ithaca HOUR is valued at US$10 and is generally recommended to be used as payment for one hour's work, although the rate is negotiable.
+One Ithaca HOUR was valued at US$10 and was generally recommended to be used as payment for one hour's work, although the rate is negotiable.

 The currency

-Ithaca HOURS are not backed by national currency and cannot be freely converted to national currency, although some businesses may agree to buy them.
+Ithaca HOURS were not backed by national currency and cannot be freely converted to national currency, although some businesses did agree to buy them.

-HOURS are printed on high-quality paper and use faint graphics that would be difficult to reproduce, and each bill is stamped with a serial number, to discourage counterfeiting.
+HOURS were printed on high-quality paper and used faint graphics that would be difficult to reproduce.
+Each bill was stamped with a serial number, to discourage counterfeiting.

 In 2002, a one-tenth hour bill was introduced, partly due to the encouragement and funding from Alternatives Federal Credit Union and feedback from retailers who complained about the awkwardness of only having larger denominations with which to work; the bills bear the signatures of both HOURS president Steve Burke and the president of AFCU.